 Arpilleras, exquisitely detailed hand-sewn, ‘appliqué’, and often three dimensional textile pictures, illustrate the stories of the lives of the women of the shanty-towns of Lima, Peru and often imaginative images of the regions from which they or their families have migrated.
 They can provide essential income for the families.

 Arpilleras originated in Chile, where women political prisoners who were held during the Pinochet regime first used them to camouflage notes sent to families and supporters outside but later just sent a political message.
-The works here show more ‘real life’ community settings.
+The images below illustrate some ‘real life’ Chilean community settings.